GeoTIFF/geotiff-tile-web-worker/README.md

   // tile height in pixel
   // default is 256
   tile_height: 512,

+  // over-ride default "no data" value in output tile
+  tile_no_data: 0,

   // width of tile in pixels
   // default is 256